rootstrap/django-base/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)]()

 This repository is no longer maintained.
-We recommend to use [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django) instead.
+We recommend to use [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django) instead, following [this guide](https://github.com/rootstrap/tech-guides/blob/master/python/cookiecutter-django.md).
 Cookicutter Django is maintained by the open source community, and is a command-line utility that creates projects from project templates; in this case for the Django Framework.
 Also, it has more features and it's more customizable.